Join as a Sponsor of the 2014

 Snappers Hosts the Race Coffee and Luncheon

 Snappers Waterfront Cafe serves as the watering hole each year for the skipjack captains and crews both before and after the race.
-The captains received their race briefing in the morning, along with coffee and donuts for all the participants.
-After the race, Snappers treated the crews to lunch and was the site for the recognition of the captains and presentation of the show-up checks.
+The captains receive their race briefing in the morning, along with coffee and donuts for all the participants.
+After the race, Snappers treats the crews to lunch and is the site for the recognition of the captains and presentation of the show-up checks.
 The National Bank of Cambridge has sponsored the trophy since the beginning of the race.
-Snappers also was the venue for our Friday evening Captains and Crew Reception.

 A Weekend Full of Activities

-The Skipjack Race was only one of the many happenings in Cambridge during the busy summer's end weekend.
-It started off with the Captains and Crew Meet & Greet on Friday evening.
-Cambridge Rotary Club offered a Saturday breakfast at St. Paul's Church on Maryland Avenue beginning at 7 a.m.
-After enjoying the Skipjack Race, visitors could take in the Maryland Boat Builders Show Saturday afternoon.
-Dorchester Arts Showcase was on Sunday, where we offered free rides on the Nathan.
-All this and more provided plenty for visitors to see and do.
+The Skipjack Race is only one of the many happenings in Cambridge during the busy summer's end weekend.
+It starts off with the Captains and Crew Meet & Greet on Friday evening and finishes up on Sunday with the Dorchester Arts Showcase, where we offer free rides on the Nathan.
+We will post more details of the weekend's activities later on.

-We will post information about anticipated activities for 2014 as it becomes available.
+We will post information about additional activities this year as it becomes available.
 Please check back and remember to help us keep the race alive by clicking on the button above and making a donation.

 Check out the Dorchester County Tourism website for activities happening Skipjack Race Weekend and throughout the year.